-- Negative information such as late payments or bankruptcies stays on your credit report for a period of time.
-Some information stays on for seven years, however filing a personal bankruptcy remains for 10 years.
+- Negative information - such as late payments or bankruptcies - stays on your credit report for a period of time.
+Some information stays on as long as seven years.
+Filing a personal bankruptcy remains for 10 years.

 Besides me, who can see my credit report?

-Access to your credit report and your credit score can be provided by the credit bureaus to lenders; service providers (like utility and phone companies), landlords, banks or other legitimate businesses you are dealing with; insurance companies; and employers, if you agree to allow them to do that.
+Access to your credit report and your credit score can be provided by the credit bureaus to lenders; service providers (like utility and phone companies); landlords, banks or other legitimate businesses you are dealing with; insurance companies; and employers, if you allow them to access your report.